Gorilla trekking… the measure of adventure

 The silverback gorilla, Charles and his family:

-The guide shows us a placard with gorilla faces.
-He points to the top right photo.
-“This is Charles” he says.
-“We’re going to meet his family”.
+Our fantastic guide shows us a placard with gorilla faces.
+He points to the photo at the top right.
+“This is Charles,” he says.
+We’re going to meet his family. “

 Preparation for Gorilla Tracking

-We load into a small truck and our guide jokes that we’re off to get an African massage – a euphemism for one of the most boulder strewn roads I’ve seen – even by African standards.
+We load into a small truck, and the guide jokes that we’re off to get an ‘African massage’ – a euphemism for one of the most boulder-strewn roads I’ve seen

 We start walking through farmland.
 He leads us over a small ditch and says this is where the park begins.
 It’s immediately obvious, since after the ditch, the terrain changes.
 Here we’re in very dense bush.
 There’s a thin trail, but it’s poorly maintained.
 And soon we realize that mixed into the bush is stinging nettle.
 It’s a tough balance, because it’s hot, not the weather for long clothing.
 But, short sleeves can lead to a sting from the nettle.

 We start ascending and the path is tough.
 But as we’re finding our groove, the guide starts muttering to the trackers on his walkie talkie.
 Apparently, we’ve gone the wrong way.
 We descend again back to the farmland and traverse along the base of the volcano.
-After another half hour on farmland, we re-enter the park and resume our ascent.
+After another half hour on farmland, we re-enter the park and resume our ascent

 We climb for a couple hours.
 It’s a tough trek.
 We’re a relatively fit group but when I look back I can see some stragglers.
 The guide stops for a break, and I can see that Holly looks pretty wiped.
 We start again.
 And after another half hour the guide stops and points to some of the densest jungle I’ve ever seen.

 The guide starts making low grunts and waving a leaf.
-The little guy does an impish twirl, as if showing off his latest moves.
+The little guy does an impish twirl as if showing off his latest moves.
 He’s like a little kid who knows he’s adorable and is keen to have adults confirm it.
-He stares at us, with a look of curiosity, it’s not unlike what any kid does when confronted by a strange animal.
+He stares at us with a look of curiosity; it’s not unlike what any kid does when confronted by a strange animal.

-But as he almost touches Mat, the guide hollers again.
+The guide hollers again.
 The little gorilla does another roll and then continues down the path.

 Charles